lucsorel/py2puml/README.md

   * type hinting is optional when writing Python code and discarded when it is executed, as mentionned in the [typing official documentation](https://docs.python.org/3/library/typing.html).
 The quality of the diagram output by `py2puml` depends on the reliability with which the type annotations were written

   > The Python runtime does not enforce function and variable type annotations.
 They can be used by third party tools such as type checkers, IDEs, linters, etc.

-  * complex type hints with more than one level of genericity are not properly handled for the moment: `List[MyClass]` or `Dict[str, MyClass]` are handled properly, `Dict[str, List[MyClass]]` is not.
-  If your domain classes (also called business objects or DTOs) have attributes with complex type hints, it may be a code smell indicating that you should write a class which would better represent the business logic.
-  But I may improve this part of the library as well 😀

 * regarding the detection of instance attributes with **AST parsing**:
   * only constructors are visited, attributes assigned in other functions won't be documented